idaholab/moose/framework/doc/content/source/reporters/IterationInfo.md

 # IterationInfo

-A Reporter object for tracking iteration information, such as the number of linear and non-linear iterations. degrees-of-freedom.
+A Reporter object for tracking iteration information, such as the number of linear and non-linear iterations.
 The [!param](/Reporters/IterationInfo/items) parameter controls the items computed.

 ## Example Input Syntax